moonline/UW.Olivos-Roche/Paper.rst

 Walking
 -------

-The streets and avenues are following a grid system.
-Most blocks are around 100m long.
+The streets and collectors are following a grid system.
 All blocks count with paved sidewalks.
-A part of the street corners also have curb ramps.
-As the sidewalk is responsibility of the property owners, the are of different size, surface and quality.
-Pedestrian crossings on avenues mostely count with curb ramps.
+As their maintenance is responsibility of the property owners, they are of different sizes, surfaces and qualities.
+Pedestrian crossings on collectors mostely count with curb ramps, some corners of local streets also count with them.

 .. list-table::
    :class: table-borderless